lostlivio/technical-on-boarding/docs/proposals/slack-channel-reorg.md

 ## curation

   - channels will get curated / archived monthly
-    - if it's been inactive for the month, and nobody is vouching for it, archive
+    - if it's been inactive for the month, regardless of prefix, and nobody is vouching for it, archive
-    - if it's been around for two months, and remains active, find a prefix for it
+    - if it's a one-off, has been around for two months, and remains active, it should probably have a proj- prefix
   - if we are happy with this policy, let's try automating it after a manual attempt or two
+  - if we are happy with this policy, and find we're not using our other slack instances (eg: team-coho, kraken, etc) we should consider killing them off in a follow-on proposal